tesramaker/Narrowcasting/Admin-Panel-main/README.md

 ![login-screen](docs/img/login-screen.png "Login Screen")

 The default username and password are what configured when setting up the API.
 (If you followed the installation guide they are, `admin` and `changeme`.)
 After logging in, its adviced that you first of all change the username and password.
 You can now use the project to show information on a screen.
 To view the information, the slides should be linked to a slideshow which should be linked to a screen.
 The screen provides you with an unique auth key.
 For instance `AdyXwfnFSBY2oN4TjubQmCE6PRnFt535`.
 The key can be added to the base url with a `/#!/` in the middle like so: http://localhost:3000/#!/AdyXwfnFSBY2oN4TjubQmCE6PRnFt535.
 It's now possible to view the slideshow.

+## Implement screen, slideshow and announcementbar

+To make sure the narrowcasting screen is shown as intended, it is necessary to create one screen and two slideshows.
+One slideshow is created for the actual slideshow and the other is created for the announcementbar on the bottom of the screen.
+For the actual slideshow it is possible to create RSS slides, media slides and text slides.
+For the announcementbar only text slides can be created and only the message (not the title) of the text slide is shown in the announcementbar.